Trademark Licensing & Assignment Agreements

 Unlike a sale, a license creates a continuing relationship between the mark owner and the licensee.
 As with any business relationship, things may go sour before the originally agreed upon end date, so clauses concerning breach, termination, damages, and other issues related to the early termination of the license are required.

-Licenses can become very complex, involving multiple marks, products, geographies, etc. While a simple sample license agreement is attached, you should know that license agreements can easily reach 100 pages or more when major marks and long-term, big-dollar uses are involved.
+Licenses can become very complex, involving multiple marks, products, geographies, etc. While a simple sample license agreement may be under 10 pages, you should know that license agreements can easily reach 100 pages or more when major marks and long-term, big-dollar uses are involved.